NASA watch parties for the Artemis 1 mission are popping up across the country - KESQ

 It follows how space fans have commemorated other major launches, including the recent return of astronaut launches brought to you by Elon Musk’s SpaceX.
 To be clear, those trips have taken astronauts to and from the International Space Station, which orbits just about 200 miles above ground.

-NASA’s new spacecraft, on the other hand, will be making a 238,000-mile trek to the moon.
-It’s all a test run for Artemis II, which will have people on board and mark the first time since the mid-century Apollo program that humans have traveled so deep into our solar system.
-(SpaceX will also be part of the Artemis effort, with plans to build the vehicle that will land astronauts on the lunar surface during the Artemis III mission.)
+NASA’s new spacecraft, on the other hand, will be making a 239,000-mile trek to the moon.
+It’s all a test run for Artemis II, which will have people on board and could mark the first time since the mid-century Apollo program that humans have traveled so deep into our solar system.
+(Thee are separate plans for a private SpaceX mission around the moon slated for later this year.
+SpaceX will also be part of the Artemis effort, with plans to build the vehicle that will land astronauts on the lunar surface during the Artemis III mission.)

 The big event, which will see NASA’s Orion crew capsule launch atop a gargantuan new rocket called the Space Launch System, or SLS, is expected to kick off on August 29 between 8:33 a.m.
 ET and 10:33 a.m.
 ET.
 After liftoff, it’ll be a few days before the capsule reaches its path around the moon, but there should be plenty of updates to follow during the spacecraft’s 42-day mission.